vranki/hemppa/README.md

 * matrix_stop - Called once before exit
 * async matrix_poll - Called every 10 seconds
 * help - Return one-liner help text
+* get_settings - Must return a dict object that can be converted to JSON and sent to server
+* set_settings - Load these settings.
+It should be the same JSON you returned in previous get_settings

 You only need to implement the ones you need.
 See existing bots for examples

+Settings are stored in Matrix account data.